Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Intrinsic Dimensionality

 \section{Intrinsic Dimensionality}

-The core idea of this paper is that, for SE data, \begin{itemize} \item Problems expressed in $R$ raw attributes can be simplified to a smaller number of $I$ intrinsic underlying dimensions. \item Tasks with $I \ll R$ can be solved very quickly. \end{itemize} This section argues for the first point (and the rest of the paper explores the second point).
+\BLUE~The assumption presented in this paper is that, empirically in many SE data we have seen\BLACK: \begin{itemize} \item Problems expressed in $R$ raw attributes can be simplified to a smaller number of $I$ intrinsic underlying dimensions. \item Tasks with $I \ll R$ can be solved very quickly.
+We have observed this effect in 50 of the SE data sets explored here. \end{itemize} This section argues for the first point (and the rest of the paper explores the second point).